-SDL Option: “The zero or up to 4 blocks of 5 MHz approach” provides flexibility for combination with other options being considered in CEPT (see considering n).
+SDL Option: “The zero or up to 4 blocks of 5 MHz approach” provides flexibility for combination with other options being considered in CEPT (see considering m).

 least restrictive technical conditions (LRTC) for the MFCN frequency arrangement

 The technical conditions presented in this annex are in the form of block-edge masks (BEMs).
 BEMs are related to spectrum licensing and the avoidance of interference between users of spectrum.